-Debbie Allen was raised in Indiana.
-She received her undergraduate degree from Purdue University in 1972, attended Indiana University School of Medicine graduating with an M.D. degree in 1976, and took a three-year residency in Family Medicine at Methodist Hospital in Indianapolis, Indiana from 1976-1979.
+Dr. Deborah (Debbie) Allen earned her undergraduate degree from Purdue University in 1972.
+She graduated from the Indiana University School of Medicine (IUSM) with an M.D. in 1976, and she later took a three-year residency in family medicine at Methodist Hospital in Indianapolis, Indiana from 1976-1979.

-While in training she developed a keen interest in the education of residents and medical students and following her residency took a position as Associate Director of Family Practice Education in the Methodist Hospital Family Practice Residency Program.
-In 1979, she began teaching medical students in various programs for the medical school and was given a volunteer faculty appointment of Clinical Assistant Professor in 1982.
+While in training, she developed a keen interest in the education of residents and medical students.
+Following her residency, she took a position as associate director of Family Practice Education in the Methodist Hospital Family Practice Residency Program.
+Allen began her teaching career at the IUSM in 1979.
+She was given a volunteer faculty appointment as a clinical assistant professor in 1982.

 Allen became a full-time IU faculty member in July 1986 and was appointed as director of Pre-Doctoral Education.
 Dr. Allen retired from the IUSM in 2014 with the titles of Otis R. Bowen Professor Emeritus and Professor Emeritus.